cyrilmano/telex-integration/README.md

 # HNG12 Backend Project

-This is the backend API project for the HNG12 Backend track, starting from Stage 0 task.
-The API provides basic information in JSON format, including the registered email, current date/time in ISO 8601 format, and GitHub repository URL.
+The expectation is to create a Number Classification API.
+An API that takes a number and returns interesting mathematical properties about it, along with a fun fact.
+HNG Backend Task 1.
+The API also provides basic information in JSON format, including the registered email, current date/time in ISO 8601 format, and GitHub repository URL.
 It is built using **Laravel 11.x** and can be cloned and deployed to a publicly accessible endpoint.

 **Author:** ThankGod Cyril Uche
 **GitHub Repository:** [hng12-backend](https://github.com/cyrilmano/hng12-backend)